Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 <br>

 ![PROMETHEUS UI](./data_streaming_project/image_assets/Prometheus%20Time%20Series%20.png "PROMETHEUS UI") <br>
-*Video above: Screenshot of demonstration of our Prometheus Dashboard visualizing scraped Kafka metrics from Prometheus and MySQL Database*
+*Image above: Screenshot of demonstration of our Prometheus Dashboard visualizing scraped Kafka metrics from Prometheus and MySQL Database* <br>
-*Notice the use of PromQL functions like '''scrape_duration_seconds{instance="172.17.0.2:4040", job="spark"}''' to run transformations on our scraped metrics*
+*Notice the use of PromQL functions like `scrape_duration_seconds{instance="172.17.0.2:4040", job="spark"}` to run transformations on our scraped metrics*
 <br>